 The robot must not move at a speed greater than MAX_SPEED.

-The robot must be able to start from and end at a fixed location,
+The robot must be able to start from and end at a fixed location, BASE_LOCATION.

-The robot must be able to stay idle at a fixed location,
+The robot must be able to stay idle at a fixed location, BASE_LOCATION.

 The robot must be able to move on all types of indoor flooring surfaces.